HypER: Literature-grounded Hypothesis Generation and Distillation with Provenance: Supplementary Comparison

 While this evaluation protocol may confer an advantage to GPT-4o, HypER (backboned by \texttt{Phi-3-mini-128k-instruct-3.8B}) still achieved comparable scores in key dimensions such as originality and significance.

-From these results, GPT-4 ($\sim$175B parameters) outputs are slightly clearer and more relevant, while HypER (built on Phi-3-mini with only 3.8B parameters) performs comparably in originality and significance - suggesting that distilled models can approach SOTA.
+From these results, GPT-4o outputs are slightly clearer and more relevant, while HypER (built on Phi-3-mini with only 3.8B parameters) performs comparably in originality and significance - suggesting that distilled models can approach SOTA.